ChristopherIanPeck/kaggle-playground-series-s5/README.md

 ## Evaluation Metric: ROC curve

-Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target:
+Submissions are evaluated on the area under the ROC curve between the predicted probability and the observed target:

 $$
 AUC = \sum_{i=1}^{n} ( FPR_i - FPR_{i-1} ) \times TPR_i